owlbarn/tutorial/book/regression/README.md

 Of course, there is no need to use to manually solve a linear regression problem with Owl.
 It has already provides high-level regression functions for use.
-For example, `ols` uses the odinary least square method we have introduced to perform linear regression.
+For example, `ols` uses the ordinary least square method we have introduced to perform linear regression.

 ```
 val ols : ?i:bool -> arr -> arr -> arr array